 Engineering classes: Core engineering classes revolve around math and science, but as students get closer to graduating, they could focus their studies on mechanical engineering, biotechnology, or computer programming, to name a few engineering-focused specializations.
 As a result, classwork could include anything from ethics to economics.
 If you choose to major in engineering, expect to take a lot of lab classes and to have a capstone project due before graduation.

 What can I do with my degree?
 Engineers work in almost all industries, and with an engineering bachelor’s degree, jobs are available in many sectors.
 Environmental engineers work to improve and protect the health of living organisms, and aerospace engineers develop new air and space travel technologies.
-Architectural and engineering majors can expect job sector growth of 3%—lower than the average for all careers—according to the BLS.
+Candidates for architectural and engineering degrees can expect job sector growth of 2% — lower than the average for all careers — according to the BLS.

 Engineering major salaries: The median annual salary of a general engineering major aged 25-29 in 2017 was approximately $70,000, according to the NCES.
 The median wage for all architecture and engineering-related fields in 2018 was roughly $140,760, according to the BLS.

-Finance and accounting are considered the most math-heavy of the business majors, but finance majors need to be good communicators as well.
+Finance and accounting are considered the most math-heavy of business degree programs.
+In terms of soft skills, if you’re studying finance or accounting, you’ll need to be a good communicator as well.
 Finance professionals budget, invest, and manage money for people and businesses.
-Finance majors tend to be well-organized, detail-oriented people who are good at forecasting and like to work with money.
+Finance students tend to be well-organized, detail-oriented people who are good at forecasting and like to work with money.

 Finance classes: Expect to take a lot of math and economics courses as a finance major.
 You can also expect to take business ethics, accounting, and management core classes if you are studying finance.
 You may be required to take some liberal arts classes, such as communications.